 We want our community to be aware of our continued commitment to safety which includes multiple, proactive approaches to fortifying security throughout our school.

-In addition to safety enhancements across the District (see below), at R. Rex Parris High School we utilize an electronic entry system and a metal detector at the main entrance.
+In addition to safety enhancements across the District (see below), at R. Rex Parris High School we utilize an electronic entry system at the main entrance.
 We also are focused on the social and emotional well-being of our students and provide our staff Capturing Kids Hearts training, which teaches the power of connectedness and relating to students on an individual basis.

 Across the Antelope Valley Union High School District